The Spotlight FAQ

 How do the spotlights work, exactly?

-There are five spotlights:
+There are three spotlights:

 What happens when my work is removed from a spotlight?